Lehman, Barclays battle over 2008 sale goes before appeals panel

 Boies said the no-cash provision applied only to retained or unencumbered cash, but clearly excluded margin.

-Boies faced his own helping of scepticism from the panel, including from Judge Hall, who suggested that a "no-cash" rule should be taken at face value.
+Boies faced his own helping of skepticism from the panel, including from Judge Hall, who suggested that a "no-cash" rule should be taken at face value.

 "I would have taken that to the bank," Hall said.